 When it comes to Facebook ads management services, there are four main pricing models:

-This is typically only used for campaigns with a very specific time frame in mind.
+This is typically only used for campaigns with a specific time frame.
 A flat fee is your best bet for one-time gigs.

 Ad spend percentage

-If you manage to find a client with a bigger budget, you should consider charging a percentage of their ad spend as your fee.
-Depending on your level of experience, you can expect to charge between 10-20% of your client’s monthly ad budget.
+If you find a client with a bigger budget, you should consider charging a percentage of their ad spend as your fee.
+Depending on your experience level, you can expect to charge between 10-20% of your client’s monthly ad budget.

 This one’s pretty straightforward.
-You charge a set hourly rate and bill your client for the hours you work.
+You charge a set hourly rate and bill your client for your work hours.
 Just make sure you accurately track how much you’re working and set yourself realistic expectations.

 So, which pricing model do you choose.
-Well, it really all comes down to your level of experience, how much work you think you can take on, and what your clients are willing to pay.
+Well, it all comes down to your experience level, how much work you think you can take on, and what your clients are willing to pay.

-Whatever route you choose to take, make sure you’re upfront and transparent with your clients.
 Don’t forget to get agreements in writing.
-Handshakes are great, but you need to make sure you’re protected and guaranteed to get paid.
+Handshakes are great, but you must ensure you’re protected and guaranteed to get paid.

 What services do you offer?

-We aren’t talking about what skills you have or what you can do on Facebook.
+We aren’t talking about your skills or what you can do on Facebook.
 We’re talking about what you need to offer specific clients.

 Before you can decide how much you should charge for Facebook ads, you need to know just how much work you have in front of you.
 Before you set a price for your services, consider the following: